 - Dried cherries can be expensive.
 I find a good buy on them at Costco, Aldi andTrader Joes

 - The dough for these Chocolate Chip Cherry Oatmeal bars is somewhat sticky.
 I like to keep a small bowl of flour nearby so I can dip my fingers in it while I'm pressing the crust in.
 It makes the job much easier!

-- I don’t use a mixer for these bars, but you certainly can.
-I just use one of these wonderful Danish Whisks.
+- I don't use a mixer for these bars, but you certainly can.
+I use one of these wonderful Danish Whisks.
 They are wonderful for mixing bread dough, cookie dough, pizza dough - so many things!
 I love the version shown below and love that it comes in a two-pack.
 Keep one and give the other to your favorite cooking friend.
 They'll think fondly of you anytime they mix up a batch of batter or dough!